natanbs/Jenkins-Terraform/README.md

 <img src="https://github.com/natanbs/Jenkins-Terraform/blob/master/screenshots/Email.png" /><br>

 ### The Pipeline
-#### Jenkinsfile - Declartive Pipelines
+#### Jenkinsfile - Declarative Pipelines
-The declerative pipeline is a relative new Jenkins features using the Jenkinsfile to supports Pipeline as a code concept based on groovy.
+The declarative pipeline is a relative new Jenkins features using the Jenkinsfile to supports Pipeline as a code concept based on groovy.
 However basic scripting knowledge is sufficient to understand the script.

 The Jenkinsfile code is composed of the following major contexts:
 - The terraform command function